Amogh-Sadhu/Iot-Morse-code-interpreter/README.md

 ### Partially paralyzed :

-individuals who are not able to speak face a major problem in communicating with other peoples.
+Individuals who are not able to speak face a major problem in communicating with other peoples.
 They also want to speak and communicate like other peoples do.
 Usually this individuals have **tremors** ( **Tremor** is an involuntary, rhythmic muscle contraction leading to shaking movements in one or more parts of the body.
 It is a common movement disorder that most often affects the hands ).
 Due to **tremor** this individuals are not able to work on keyboards like all of us do.
 So to overcome this problem faced by this individuals we came up to an idea of using morse code for communicating with other people.
 As sending text messages is easy because